Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Court of the Count.md

 The maid, Helga Ruvak, is a vampire spawn who claims to be the daughter of the village bootmaker, kidnapped and forced into service by [[Strahd]].
 She pleads, on her hands and knees if necessary, to be saved from this awful place.

 Helga will join the party if the characters ask her along.
-She intends to attack the characters but does so only if she senses an opportunity that doesn't involve having to fight the entire party. �be also attacks if com- mandedtodosobyStrahd. . __ _ .
+She intends to attack the characters but does so only if she senses an opportunity that doesn't involve having to fight the entire party.
+She also attacks if commanded to do so by Strahd.

-Helgaplaysthep�rtofthein11,oc��·fd�rris_elindistress to the last, revealing hei; fefo9f�,9,!\lY "."hen she attacks.
+Helga plays the part of the in 11 ,oc��·fd�rris_elindistress to the last, revealing hei; fefo9f�,9,!\lY "."hen she attacks.

 She is, in fact, the bootm�_ker'{cf�ug�tei- she claims to be,butshechoseali(e-ofevilwithSt:ah: d;